Interlinking rivers can influence the dynamics of the Indian summer monsoon

 The study also took El Nino and La Nina years into account, and it discovered that La Nina years had more pronounced soil moisture drying.
 While the arid western region of India declined regardless of ENSO phase, the central Indian regions improved during El Nino years.

 The decrease in September rainfall may worsen water stress, affecting areas that depend on agriculture and putting more people at risk from climate change.
-The study emphasizes the necessity of reassessing water balance in connected river basins while taking the effects of land-atmosphere feedback into account.
+The study emphasises the necessity of reassessing water balance in connected river basins while taking the effects of land-atmosphere feedback into account.
 The socioeconomic circumstances in the affected areas determine how severe the water stress is.

 The study also acknowledges that reported inter-basin links may alter in the future as a result of climate change and changes in land use.
 The results emphasize the necessity of model-guided impact assessment studies of significant hydrological projects globally.